mppl1/RNAseq_preprocessing/README.md

 * -S: file to write SAM alignments to.
 If not specified it is sent to stdout or console

-#### It is possible to download the whole reference genes (refseq or refgene) from the UCSC genome browser
+#### It is possible to download the whole reference genes (refseq or refgene) from the UCSC genome browser.
+This file is used by Stringtie to guide the transcriptome assembly (in the form of a "GTF" or "GFF" file)

 Start at: https://genome.ucsc.edu/cgi-bin/hgTables and then choose as follows
 * clade: Mammal